 - A water squirter: to help plants grow

-There is a litteral TON of things to collect spread across the map, in fact I haven’t gotten a 100% completion yet and I’m 28 hours in.
-All of these also get you coins which can be used to spend on autograph books, photo books, collectible pins and clothing for your playable character.
-Getting these collectibles is EXTREMELY addictive as you always have the next one in Eyesight just when you were about ready to turn the game off for the night.
+There is a literal TON of things to collect spread across the map, in fact, I haven’t gotten a 100% completion yet and I’m 28 hours in.
+All of these also get you coins which can be used to spend on autograph books, photo books, collectable pins and clothing for your playable character.
+Getting these collectables is EXTREMELY addictive as you always have the next one in Eyesight just when you were about ready to turn the game off for the night.

-The Hidden Mickeys are the most elusive of these collectibles: they are pictures you can take of the famous Mickey Mouse logo.
+The Hidden Mickeys are the most elusive of these collectables: they are pictures you can take of the famous Mickey Mouse logo.